practicusai/docs/docs/technical-tutorial/extras/generative-ai/llm-apps/api-llm-apphost/build.md

 #### API Python script

-First of all we need to create a Python scripts which will be invoked by using requests.
-For this instance we should create an 'apis' folder which will contain the Python scripts.
-Then we can create our scripts within the folder.
+First, we need to create a Python script that will be called using requests.
+For this example, we need to create an 'apis' folder that will contain Python scripts.
+We can then create our scripts inside this folder.

-You can check-out sample api script [simple_api.py](apis/simple_api.py)

-## Define params from region
+Look under 'Supplementary Files' to see the scripts inside the 'apis' folder

+#### Required parameters
+- host -> Practicus domain where you work.
+- lang_model -> Name of the model you deployed into practicus and want to use.
+- app_name -> You can give it any name you want.

 ```python
 host = 'preview.practicus.io' # Example url -> 'company.practicus.com'